-Actio Action 2021/22- 24/25 2025/26- 28/29 2029/ 30+ 10.1 Investigate LEP changes necessary to support the operations and growth of the Liverpool Innovation Precinct (short to medium term) \checkmark \checkmark 10.2 Prepare structure plan and planning proposal to rezone the Warwick Farm racing precinct to B4 (short term) \checkmark 10.3 Collaborate with universities, TAFE, the Department of Education and other education providers to support growth (short term) \checkmark
+Actio on 2019/20- 2020/21 2021/22- 2028/29 2029/30+ 10.1 Amend LEP to support the operations and growth of the Liverpool Innovation Precinct. (short term) \checkmark 10.2 Amend LEP applying to Warwick Farm to support the existing horse training facilities, and provide for innovation/employment uses and appropriately-located residential component. (short term) \checkmark 10.3 Collaborate with universities, TAFE and other education providers to increase opportunities in the LGA. (short term) \checkmark